elena-yank/wandduel/replit.md

 **UI Component System**: Implements shadcn/ui component library with Radix UI primitives and Tailwind CSS for styling.
 The design system uses a magical theme with custom CSS variables for colors, shadows with glowing effects, and specialized fonts (Cinzel for headings, Inter for body text).
 Components follow the "New York" style variant.

 **State Management**: Uses TanStack Query (React Query) for server state management with custom query client configuration.
 Local component state is managed with React hooks.
-The application disables automatic refetching and sets infinite stale time for cached data.
+Session data auto-refreshes every 2 seconds and participants every 3 seconds to enable real-time synchronization.
+The roundPhase state syncs with session.phase via useEffect to ensure all players see the same game state.

+**Multi-Tab User Identification**: Each browser tab gets a unique userId stored in sessionStorage (with timestamp for guaranteed uniqueness).
+This ensures multiple tabs/windows can join the same room as different players without ID conflicts.
+The userId format is `user_${Date.now()}_${Math.random().toString(36).substr(2, 9)}`.

 **Gesture Recognition System**: Custom canvas-based drawing interface captures user input as point arrays.
 Client-side gesture normalization and resampling algorithms prepare drawings for comparison.
 The recognition logic normalizes gestures to a 0-100 coordinate space and resamples them to consistent point counts for accurate pattern matching.